isomerpages/moe-blangahrisepri/_subpages-for-sd/Contributing Learner.md

 ![](/images/2023%20Photos/Student%20Development/image29.png)

 The school also organised storytelling Sessions at library@harbourfront and Singapore Botanical Gardens – Blangah Rise’s self-written storybook about Care for the Environment came alive when our students narrated the book to members of the public.
-Read the full story via the following
+Read the full story via the following [here](https://blangahrisepri.moe.edu.sg/2022/05/13/the-green-dragonflies-and-their-swampy-friends-gets-a-read-at-libraryhabourfront/) and [here](https://blangahrisepri.moe.edu.sg/2022/05/23/the-green-dragonflies-and-their-swampy-friends-at-the-festival-of-biodiversity-2022/)

 ![](/images/2023%20Photos/Student%20Development/image30.png)